pjakiela/ECON523/exercises/E7-RD.md

 between 1 and 40, the predicted number of classes is 1; if the cohort size is between 41 and 80, the predicted number of classes is 2; if the cohort size is between 81 and 120, the predicted number of classes is 3; and so on.
 Generate a variable `pred_classes` using this formula.
 You might want to use the `ceil()` function to do this.
 Then generate a variable `pred_size` that is the overall cohort size divided by the predicted number of classes.
+That variable tells you the predicted class size (as opposed to the predicted number of classes).
 Now, you should have something that looks a lot like Figure I from the paper.
 Make sure that all of your code for generating your figure is recorded in your do file, and then use the `graph export` command to save your figure so that you can upload it later.